 Clustering Insights is the podcast series that engages with key players who are active in the life sciences sector.
 This series will provide opinion and thought leadership from investors, developers, funders, occupiers, technical consultants and many more to give you an inside view of the sector and the role that the built environment can play to support its continued growth.

-Dr Glenn Crocker – Head of Life Sciences, JLL
+Dr Glenn Crocker – Senior Consultant - Life Sciences, JLL

-Dr Glenn Crocker is Head of Life Sciences for JLL.
-In this role he and his team advise landowners, investors and developers on where and how to buy, sell, develop, finance and attract occupiers to life science real estate.
+Dr Glenn Crocker and his team advise landowners, investors and developers on where and how to buy, sell, develop, finance and attract occupiers to life science real estate.
 The team also supports occupiers to be in the optimum location with the right, most efficiently run property portfolio to deliver their growth strategy.

 Glenn is also Chairman and Chief Investment Officer of BioCity Group, which provides facilities and develops ecosystems to support life science companies, including providing equity investment.
 He was the founding CEO of the business until the end of 2018.
 He has a DPhil in Immunology from Oxford University and qualified as a chartered accountant with EY, focusing on working with biotech companies in Palo Alto, California and Cambridge, UK, where he headed up the UK Biotech practice for EY.